Lichtenhagen riots: Background

 The Zentrale Aufnahmestelle für Asylbewerber für Mecklenburg-Vorpommern (ZAst M-V), or "Central Refugee Shelter" for the state of Mecklenburg-Vorpommern, was in an 11-storey plattenbau apartment complex known as the "Sunflower House" or "Sunflower Tower", because of the large sunflowers decorating one side.
-The building was notorious for the inhumane conditions under which the asylum seekers there were living and the lack of support (if any) provided for them.
-The authorities had ignored numerous complaints from citizens and residents over the filthy and deplorable conditions in the apartment building.
+The building was notorious for the inhumane conditions under which the asylum seekers were living and the lack of support (if any) provided for them.
+Authorities had ignored numerous complaints from citizens and residents over the filthy and deplorable conditions in the apartment building.